Set up Gloo Mesh

 export REMOTE_CONTEXT2=<remote-cluster2-context>

-1. Install the Gloo Platform control plane in your management cluster.
-This command uses a basic profile to create a gloo-mesh namespace and install the control plane components, such as the management server and Prometheus server, in your management cluster.
+1. Install the Gloo management plane in your management cluster.
+This command uses a basic profile to create a gloo-mesh namespace and install the management plane components, such as the management server and Prometheus server, in your management cluster.

-2. Verify that the control plane pods are running.
+2. Verify that the management plane pods have a status of Running.

 kubectl get pods -n gloo-mesh --context $MGMT_CONTEXT